Surgery becomes more common as we age, whether from a fall, a car accident, or a health condition. The most common procedures are:

-Although technically not a food, water is one of the most overlooked things that we need to consume after surgery.
-Dehydration is common after surgery, and you will recover faster is you stay hydrated.
-Talk to your doctor about the medications you’re on – some require you to take in more fluid than usual.
+Although technically not food, water is one of the most overlooked things we must consume after surgery.
+Dehydration is common after surgery; you will recover faster if you stay hydrated.
+Talk to your doctor about your medications – some require you to take in more fluid than usual.

 The healthcare team at Promyse will work with your parent or loved one’s doctors, specialists, and caregivers to tailor a care plan designed for the quickest recovery at home after time in a hospital.